-3 Component-Oriented Languages: Prototype-based or Class-based Languages?
+3. COLs: prototype-based or class-based languages?

-In object-oriented languages, the terms "class" and "instance" allow programmers to refer without ambiguity respectively to object descriptions in code and to objects themselves as runtime entities.
-Although many component-based languages are generally built on a class/instance conceptual model, few of them specify the terms to denote respectively component descriptors (classes) and component themselves (objects).
+In object-oriented languages, the terms "class" and "instance" allow programmers to refer without ambiguity, respectively, to object descriptions in code and to objects themselves as runtime entities.
+Although many component-based languages are generally built on a class/instance conceptual model, few of them specify the terms to denote, respectively, component descriptors (classes) and component themselves (objects).
 For example, the two keywords component class in ArchJava and component in ComponentJ both denote a component class which can be instantiated.
 In ArchJava, a component class is an extension of the Java class concept used to define a type of component.
-A few COLs have been proposed with a prototype-based model (i.e without descriptors).
-For example, a prototype-based language has been proposed [54] on the top of Java in order to provide primitives to dynamically build, extend and compose software components from Java objects.
-We think that the arguments for (or against) the use of classes are similar in the component and object worlds and that both approaches are worth to be considered [13].
+A few COLs have been proposed with a prototype-based model (i.e. without descriptors).
+For example, a prototype-based language has been proposed [29] on top of Java in order to provide primitives to dynamically build, extend, and compose software components from Java objects.
+We think that the arguments for (or against) the use of classes are similar in the component and object worlds and that both approaches are worth to be considered [30].